fujitatomoya/ros2ai/doc/overview.md

 ---

-- `status` command is to check if `ros2ai` is configured with valid API key.
+- `status` command is to check if `ros2ai` is configured properly.
 - `query` command is to ask any questions related to ROS 2.
 This is a single-shot completion, no session is supported currently.
-OpenAI system attribution is set to default, but can be reconfigurable.
+OpenAI system role attribution is set to default, but can be reconfigurable.
 - `exec` command is that AI executes the appropriate command based on the requests.
-OpenAI system attribution is set to default, but can be reconfigurable.
+OpenAI system role attribution is set to default, but can be reconfigurable.

 ---

-# Proposals (Ideas)
+# Proposals

 <!---
 # These are just ideas, not even sure that is doable.